dbmi-bgm/cgap-portal/src/encoded/static/data/privacy-policy.md

 ## Changes To This Privacy Policy

-This Privacy Policy is effective as of October 25th, 2018 and will remain in effect except with respect to any changes in its provisions in the future, which will be in effect immediately after being posted on this page.
+This Privacy Policy is effective as of March 17th, 2022 and will remain in effect except with respect to any changes in its provisions in the future, which will be in effect immediately after being posted on this page.